safing/web/_publications/2021-08-09-progress-update-july.md

         - type: 'h5'
           text: "Components Are Built, Review Process Starts"
         - type: p
           text: "Luke did an amazing job at building these slick tailwind components with which we can completely swap our site HTML.
 Even as this comes out, which might still take a while, you will not notice a difference: the website(s) will still look exactly the same.
-But adding new sections and pages will be so much easier, as the HTML will just be slick and easy to work with.
+But adding new sections and pages will be so much easier, as the HTML will just be elegant and easy to work with.
 Anyway, the next step is reviewing everything, fine-tuning naming of components and classes and then making a plan how to best implement the new system throughout our three different web projects: website, docs and account site."
       team:
         - Luke
     - title: "Docs: Portmaster Update System"